 If a graph is made, the x variable is typically

-on the y (vertical) axis.
-A simple equation (given later) results in a
+y (vertical) axis.
+A simple equation (given later) results in

 Note that values close to -1 and +1 indicate very strong relationships, those close to zero indicate very weak relationships.
 Negative r's indicate negative relationships; positive r's indicate positive relationships.
 A value of zero indicates no relationship between the variables.
 Another way of restating our null hypothesis is that the correlation coefficient will equal zero, and our alternative hypothesis is that the coefficient will differ significantly from zero.